zzossig/hugo-theme-zzo/README.md

 English |
 [한국어](https://github.com/zzossig/hugo-theme-zzo/blob/master/README.ko.md)

-🚨🚨🚨The minimum Hugo version changed to 0.60.0.
-This version changed the markdown rendering library, so if you are using an older version, it may not be compatible.🚨🚨🚨
+🎄🎄🎄🎅The minimum Hugo version changed to 0.60.0.
+This version changed the markdown rendering library, so if you are using an older version, it may not be compatible.🎄🎄🎄

 Thank you for click me!.
 Zzo theme is a blog theme powered by Hugo with free(always), and many features.